danielmunro/deal-streaming/README.md

 # deal-streaming

-Deal streaming service is a service with two HTTP endpoints.
-The first endpoint aggregates `ProductPrice` changes via incoming POST requests.
+Deal streaming service is a service written in python using flask, with two HTTP endpoints.
+The root URL for both endpoints is `/product-price`.

+The first endpoint aggregates `ProductPrice` changes via POST requests.

 The second endpoint serves as a search on `ProductPrice` entities for the cheapest price matching the SKU.
+This request is a GET.

 ## Local requirements